Calls to declare racism a public health crisis grow louder amid pandemic, police brutality

 Tackling racism as a public health issue is a powerful and necessary first step, but Bassett cautioned that it has to be first of many steps that follow, and the process will take a long time: “We can’t expect this to be a five-year project."

-Other public health emergencies have taken a half century or more to make significant gains.
-The U.S. Surgeon General released the first report on the impact of smoking on public health in 1964, while the CDC continues to promote anti-smoking campaigns and health initiatives today.
+Other public health emergencies have taken a half-century or more to make significant gains.
+The U.S. surgeon general released the first report on the impact of smoking on public health in 1964, while the CDC continues to promote anti-smoking campaigns and health initiatives today.

 What will ultimately distinguish effective efforts from symbolic or purely political ones will depend on where municipalities — or the federal government, if the Anti-Racism in Public Health Act passes — place their attention and budgets.